 You can set a password for access to the Aptio Setup Utility.
 This will not affect access to the computer OS (only the Aptio Setup Utility).
-If you set a Supervisor password you can then add a user password.
+If you set a supervisor password you can then add a user password and password on boot.